CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 - Single purpose: API that gives a direct and specific service.
 - Aggregated API: one API as a wrapper for multiple APIs.
-- Web services API: punch of APIs working together to forma whole app.
+- Web services API: bunch of APIs working together to form a whole app.

 ##### Check-in